QG from SymQRG: AdS$_3$/CFT$_2$ Correspondence as Topological Symmetry-Preserving Quantum RG Flow: Quantum Gravity from Algebra

 In our framework, there are two types of constraints in the CFT and its dual gravity, as explained in Sec.~\ref{roleofpsi module category}.
 The first is the Wheeler-DeWitt equation, which ensures that $\ket{\Psi}_{\Lambda}$ is a ground state of the Turaev-Viro model and satisfies the no-flux condition, allowing us to re-triangulate the 2D radial slice.
 In the language of the CFT, this corresponds to the crossing invariance condition \eqref{4ptcrossing}.
 The second constraint is the gauging constraint in the bulk SymTFT, associated with modular invariance on the boundary.
 This constraint seems to be the one encoding the gauge equivalence of different topologies, a perspective also suggested in \cite{Benini:2022hzx}.

 Let us illustrate this with the factorization puzzle for partition functions\cite{Maldacena:2004rf}.
 Consider computing two copies of the CFT partition functions, $Z_1(m_1) Z_2(m_2)$, where $m_1$ and $m_2$ are the moduli of the 2D CFTs.
 According to the conventional semi-classical holographic dictionary, this corresponds to fixing boundary conditions with two asymptotic boundaries and finding all bulk solutions compatible with these boundary conditions.
 The two dominant saddles in this setup are the disconnected configuration and the connected wormhole configuration, as illustrated in Fig.~\ref{factorization}\footnote{We deliberately use the genus two Riemann surfaces as our 2D boundary manifolds to get a connected wormhole saddle in 3D.
 In the case of torus boundaries in pure gravity, it is known that there are no such saddles.
 However, we can perform an exact computation for these off-shell configurations using some assumptions\cite{Saad:2019lba, Cotler:2020ugk, Jafferis:2024jkb}.
 However, subtleties with respect to the bulk mapping class group in 3D gravity and the connection to random matrix spectral statistics in 2D \cite{Cotler:2020ugk, DiUbaldo:2023qli} are still not completely understood.
 Our exact formulation might give hints on this problem.}.
 This leads to the factorization puzzle.
-However, in sandwich construction, the way to recover the original factorized answer is straightforward: we simply insert two topological boundaries into the ``connected bulk'', effectively splitting it into two ``disconnected'' pieces separated by the empty theory.
+However, in the sandwich construction, the way to recover the original factorized answer is straightforward: we simply insert two topological boundaries into the ``connected bulk'', effectively splitting it into two ``disconnected'' pieces separated by the empty theory.
 This factorization arises because anyons in the bulk are either condensed (they are gauged and disappear) or confined (they are stuck on the topological boundary), preventing them from leaking into the intermediate empty region.
 See Fig.~\ref{factorization2} for an illustration.
-The sandwich construction thus seems to elegantly provide a solution to the factorization puzzle through the algebraic properties of the CFT and SymTFT!
+The sandwich construction thus provides an exact factorization mechanism, built from the algebraic properties of the CFT and SymTFT, once the CFT-specific topological boundary is fixed.
 We emphasize that it is not necessary to stick to this language of topological boundary conditions to observe factorization.
 Instead, we can interpret it as defining the quantum measure for the bulk 3D gravity path integral as we explained above.
-From this perspective, the factorization of 3D quantum gravity arises from a precise definition of the measure for the bulk theory(which might include non-geometrical contributions).
+From this perspective, the factorization of the sandwich-defined bulk theory arises from a precise definition of the measure for the bulk path integral (which might include non-geometrical contributions).